isomerpages/nhg-csdo/_cs-talent-development/NHG LKCMedicine Clinician Scientist Career Scheme.md

 <br>(a) Has a research PhD
 <br>(b) Has a good publication track record in peer-reviewed journals
 <br>(c) The CSCS research project should be relevant to the research themes
 of NHG and LKCMedicine.
-(Eligible applicants who do not meet this criteria may contact the CSCS Secretariat for further discussion on suitability of the scheme.)</p>
+(Eligible applicants who do not meet these criteria may contact the CSCS Secretariat for further discussion on suitability of the scheme.)</p>
 <p></p>
 </li>
 <li>
 <p>On an exceptional basis, an applicant without a PhD could be considered
-if he/she is committed to enrol into the LKCMedicine PhD programme during the CSCS award period.</p>
+if he/she is committed to enroll into the LKCMedicine PhD programme during the CSCS award period.</p>
 <p></p>
 </li>